wemake-services/wemake-python-styleguide/README.md

 We are here not to:

-1. To assume or check types, use `mypy` instead
+1. Assume or check types, use `mypy` instead
-2. To reformat code, since we believe that developers should do that
+2. Reformat code, since we believe that developers should do that
 3. Suite everyone, this is *our* linter
+4. Check for `SyntaxError`s or exceptions, write tests instead

 ## Contributing